Collision between boats injures woman

 ST. LOUIS COUNTY, Minn. — The St. Louis County Sheriff's Office is investigating a Friday evening accident after two boats collided, injuring a woman.

-According to a press release, Friday around 5 p.m., St. Louis County deputies responded to a collision involving two boats in Voyagers National Park, in an area north of Sugarbush Island about 27 miles north of Orr.
+According to a press release, Friday around 5 p.m., St. Louis County deputies responded to a collision involving two boats on Lake Kabetogama in Voyageurs National Park, in an area north of Sugarbush Island about 27 miles north of Orr.

 Officials say four boats were on the water together.
 Something blew out of one of the lead boats, and another boat in the train turned to grab it.